 Whilst the primary concern of any organisation is the well-being and safety of their employees a plan needs to be put in place now to ensure there is a sustainable platform to operate from as the crisis is navigated and then left behind.
 We have put together a Coronavirus Advice Guide, which we hope you find beneficial:

-As lock-down measures are gradually being eased, we are delighted to announce the reopening of our York and Easingwold offices from Monday 27th July 2020.
-Our York office will be open Monday to Thursday 8.00am-5.00pm and Friday 8.00am-4.00pm.
-Easingwold will be open Tuesday and Thursday 8.30am-4.45pm and Friday 8.30am-4.00pm.
-Our Filey office will re-open mid-August, with further details to follow.
+As lock-down measures are gradually being eased, we are delighted to announce the reopening of our York and Easingwold and Filey offices.
+Our York office is now back to normal opening hours: Monday to Thursday 8.00am-5.00pm and Friday 8.00am-4.00pm.
+Easingwold opens Tuesday to Thursday 8.30am-4.45pm and Friday 8.30am-4.00pm.
+Our Filey office is also back to normal opening hours: Monday to Friday 9.00am-5.00pm.

 We are phasing the return of our team to our offices, whilst ensuring health and safety for both our clients and our team by undertaking comprehensive COVID-19 risk assessments.
 Each office has been sanitised and social distancing measures will be in place.

 If you would like to attend our offices, this will now be on a pre-booked appointment only basis.
 When attending our offices, please sanitise your hands on arrival.
 You can either bring your own, or we have hand sanitiser available in our reception areas for your use.
-If you feel more comfortable wearing a mask, that is entirely your choice – please wear whatever makes you feel more reassured and confident during your visit.
-Following government guidance, we are also required to take contact details for all visitors to our offices for Track and Trace purposes.
+Please also ensure you wear a face covering for your visit.
+Following government guidance, we are required to take contact details for all visitors to our offices for Track and Trace purposes.
 These will be retained for 21 days.

 Should you require an appointment, but would prefer not to attend our offices, we can arrange virtual meetings (via Zoom/Teams) or over the telephone.
 Please contact us on 01904 655202 or email email@example.com to arrange an appointment.
 We look forward to welcoming you once again.